saml-dev/MMM-Traffic/README.md

 # MMM-Traffic
-This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
+This a module for the [MagicMirror](https://github.com/MichMich/MagicMirror/tree/v2-beta).
 It can display commute time between two given addresses by car, walking, or transit.
 The module uses the Google Maps Directions API to get commute time, which factors in traffic information.

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/SamLewis0602/MMM-Traffic.git`.
 A new folder will appear, navigate into it.